 In a new project with LDCwood® ThermoWood®, Vlaio, in collaboration with Natuurinvest, Vrienden van Heverleebos, the Agency for Nature and Forests (ANB), architects, and woodworkers, has realized the stage for the Gravel World Championship 2024.

 What makes this stage unique is that it was built from locally harvested and thermally modified wood from Black Pine.
 This is an important step in the sustainable use of forgotten local resources.
-We demonstrate how we transformed the centuries-old trees from the Brabant Forests into a modern, ecologically responsible wood product, partly thanks to the ThermoWood® process.
+We demonstrate how we transformed the centuries-old trees from the Forests of Brabant into a modern, ecologically responsible wood product, partly thanks to the ThermoWood® process.

 Black Pine: a forgotten raw material

-Black Pine, a collective term for tree species such as Corsican Pine, Koekelare Pine, and Austrian Pine, was widely planted in the early 20th century, including in the Kempen and the Brabant Forests.
+Black Pine, a collective term for tree species such as Corsican Pine, Koekelare Pine, and Austrian Pine, was widely planted in the early 20th century, including in the Kempen and the Forests of Brabant.
 These trees were originally planted for coal mines.
 When the mining industry declined, Black Pine lost its original purpose and it largely vanished from the wood industry’s radar.
 Many of these majestic trees, now over 30 meters tall and 80 cm thick, end up as mulch or as a mix in OSB boards.
 A tragic fate for such high-quality wood.

 Fortunately, recent studies indicate that Black Pine is quite resilient to the effects of climate change.
 By investing in mixed forests with species such as beech, oak, and lime, alongside Black Pine, we can make our forests less vulnerable.
 This opens up opportunities for sustainable forest management and local use of this wood species, as seen in the project for the Gravel World Championship.